-When you try to authenticate to Office 365 by using a federated account, the authentication is unsuccessful, and one or more of the following issues occur:
+When you try to authenticate to a Microsoft a cloud service such as Office 365, Microsoft Azure, or Microsoft Intune by using a federated account, the authentication is unsuccessful, and one or more of the following issues occur:

 If these issues only occur for some user accounts, this indicates that those user accounts are likely set up incorrectly in the on-premises Active Directory environment.
 In this scenario, one or more of the following items may be set up incorrectly: